Hampshire Astronomical Group

 In 1990, the clock drive, with its falling weight mechanism, was disconnected and replaced with an electronic stepper motor to provide improved tracking.
 However, the original drive mechanism has been retained on the mount.

 The Cooke telescope has a 5-inch diameter achromatic doublet objective lens and has a focal length of 88 inches (f/17.5).
 Additionally we also retain a full set of the original eyepieces and accessories (star diagonal etc.) in their original wooden cases.

-The original German equatorial mounting includes setting circles, which have been re-marked, as the telescope is believed to have been originally built for use in the Southern Hemisphere.
+The original German equatorial mounting includes setting circles however the telescope is believed to have been originally built for use in the Southern Hemisphere.

 Also in the summer of 2007 the dome was upgraded to take a motor drive system, as the dome is extremely heavy and could not easily be operated by hand.

 Refurbished Refractor Telescopes